 - You will also want to avoid pumpkins with a white mildew or worm holes.

-- Finally knock on the pumpkin.
+- Knock on the pumpkin.
 A ripe pumpkin usually has a hollow sound to it.

 Now that you have your Halloween pumpkin selected – learn how to carve a pumpkin and create a glowing jack-o-lantern in 5 simple steps: